ghadagesandip/script-combine/README.md

 ```bash
 bower install
 ```
-5. Now visit `localhost/dir/app`
+5. Now go to `localhost/dir/app`
-It will show you simple html file with two css and js files loaded which are minfied.
+It will show you simple html file with two css and js files loaded which are not minified

 6. Run following command to combine js and css files